Johnny-Morgan/hike-logger/static/testing/TESTING.md

 - Confirmed all CRUD functionality for adding, editing and deleting a hike area was working correctly.

 - Confirmed all CRUD functionality for adding, editing and deleting a hike time was working correctly.

+#### Footer

+- Clicked on all social media links to confirm they open correctly in a new browser tab.

+#### Error pages

+- Entered an invalid url to confirm the user is redirected to the 404 error page.

+- Clicked on the button to confirm it redirected to the hikes page.

+- Attempted to access the dashboard page when logged in as a non-admin user to confirm that the user is redirected to the 403 error page.

+- Attempted to access the dashboard page as a guest to confirm that the guest is redirected to the 403 error page.

+- Confirmed that non-admin users and guests are redirected to the 403 error page when attempting to access the add_area and add_time pages.

 ## Bugs Discovered